Raffle Request Information

 SDCL 22-25-25 sets forth the basic requirements.
 That statute does not set any parameters with regard to method of payment regarding raffles

 SDCL 22-25-25(6) provides that the registration must occur “before conducting a bingo game or before selling any chances for a lottery.”
-Local 50/50 raffles only need to be registered with the municipality where the raffle is being held.
-If the 50/50 raffles tickets were being sold statewide, the group or individual conducting the raffle would also need to register with the South Dakota Secretary of State.
+Local raffles only need to be registered with the municipality where the raffle is being held.
+If the raffle tickets are being sold statewide, the group or individual conducting the raffle would also need to register with the South Dakota Secretary of State.

 What are the consequences of not registering with the state for a statewide raffle?